steveseguin/social_stream/README.md

 - !joke  (tells a random geeky dad joke)
 - hi  (Welcomes anyone who says "hi" into chat)

+### View chat while gaming; always-on-top

+The Standalone desktop version of Social Stream can pin windows on top of other applications, and can have the background be transparent.
+The Standalone app is still early in its development, so instead you might want to consider the Electron Capture app instead.
+It offers the ability to keep any browser window on top of your apps, such as while gaming, and there is a hotkey function to toggle user input when needing to interact with it.

+check it out here: https://github.com/steveseguin/electroncapture

 ### Hotkey (MIDI / Streamlabs) support

 There's a toggle to enable MIDI hotkey support.
 This allows a user to issue commands to the extension when active, such as issue predefined chat messages to all social destinations.